tahia/tahia.github.io/about.md

 Other than doing science, I also love sketching, reciting poetry, and hicking.
-Here are some of my self-sketches:
+Here are some of my sketches:

 <br>